benyamindsmith/LearningJS/README.md

-# LearningReactJS
+# LearningJS

-A Repository of my Adventures with React.js
+A Repository of my Adventures with Javascript